(Keep your number it will be yours for the entire series)

 - If you change classes you will not be able to add your series points for both races, and will only be scored in each category raced.

 - CLASS SERIES CHAMPIONS are determined by total cumulative points.
-The scores of the best 9 out of 12 will be used.
+The scores of the best 9 out of 12 will be used (4 out of 6 races for Intermediate and Beginners).
 Points for finish positions are as follows:

 - 250 points